Stocks Order Routing and Execution Quality

 Consistent with SEC Rule 606, we disclose these market makers and other relevant information here.

-Is Robinhood incentivized to send orders to one market maker over another?
+Is Robinhood incentivised to send orders to one market maker over another?

 No. To ensure we have a fair system, we don’t take rebates into consideration when we choose which market maker will execute your orders.
 Also, all market makers with whom we have relationships pay us rebates at the same rate.